Yandex Cloud

 Warning

-If, when the master host is changed automatically, a host with no public access becomes a new master or the most recent replica, you will not be able to access them from the internet.
+If, when the master host is changed automatically, a host with no public access becomes a new master host, you will not be able to connect to it from the internet.
 To avoid this, enable public access for all cluster hosts.

 Specifics:

-- If there are no active replicas in a cluster, you cannot connect to this FQDN as the respective DNS CNAME record will point to a null object (
+• If there are no active replicas in a cluster, you cannot connect to this FQDN as the respective DNS CNAME record will point to a null object (null).

 Connections were tested in the following environment: